jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/pre-processing-rna.md

 FastQC is written by Simon Andrews of Babraham Bioinformatics, is a very popular quality control tool used to provide an overview of basic quality control metrics for raw next generation sequencing data.

-To check software installed on SPECTRE using the following command:
+To check software installed (available) on SPECTRE using the following command:

 ```
 module ava